 This week we are delighted to welcome three new members to XBRL International’s Best Practices Board (BPB): Juan Carlos Rodriguez Rivera, XBRL/IFRS Consultant; Pierre Hamon, Consultant at etXetera and member of the ESDTF; and Gleb Larichev, XBRL Implementation Project Manager at the Central Bank of Russia.
 The BPB manages the creation, collection and compilation of […]

 XBRL and Inline XBRL (iXBRL) are two different formats for structured, electronic business reports.
 These formats solve different business problems and reflect the broad range of reporting requirements that can benefit from the use of structured XBRL data.
 XBRL or iXBRL?
-This one of the key decisions that data collectors need to make when planning […]
+This is one of the key decisions that data collectors need to make when […]

 Inline XBRL (iXBRL) enables a single document to provide both a preparer-driven human-readable presentation of a business report and structured, machine-readable XBRL data.
 The data format requirements for human-readability and automated machine consumption vary in some cases.
 For example, a preparer might present a date as ’30th September 2019″ whereas XBRL requires dates to be […]

 To help with analysis and comparability XBRL International has published draft guidance on Entity Specific Disclosures — disclosures made in a company’s financial statements that are specific to that entity.

 One of the key outcomes expected from a digital reporting program is enhanced data quality.
 Business rules are key to ensuring that the data collected meets expected quality levels.
 XBRL provides a number of ways in which business rules can be implemented.
 The Best Practices Board’s Implementation Guidance Task Force has published guidance on assessing different alternatives to […]